eschulte/goa/README.md

 Experimental Reproduction
 =========================

-Use SBCL (not CCL) lisp to build `optimize` for these experiments.
-Add the `bin/` directory of this repository to your path.
+The following steps perform the optimizations of the PARSEC benchmark applications for reduced energy consumption.

-1. First run the `self-test` script to ensure that the benchmark programs are available and are successfully built and evaluated.
-   After some minutes (should be less than an hour, much less if many of the PARSEC programs have already been built) you should see a table of results printed.
+1. First run the `self-test` script to ensure that the benchmark applications are available and can be successfully built and evaluated.
+After some minutes (should be less than an hour, much less if much PARSEC has already been built) you should see a table of results printed.
 If the table is all ✓'s and 0's then move on, otherwise you'll need to debug here, or skip any benchmark programs with ×'s or positive numbers in their row.

 2. The system on which optimization runs will be performed should match the target environment.
-For these runs we ensure the system is below full load and we do not use NFS or other data stores which may become easily overloaded.
+For these runs we need to ensure the system is below full load and we do not use NFS or other data stores which may become easily overloaded.
 Anything else here which could affect the run time?

 3. An energy model should be trained for your system, the process of training an energy model is not covered here [10].
-In our case the models included in `src/optimize.lisp` are used.
+In our case the models included in `src/optimize.lisp` are used (`amd-opteron-power-model` and `intel-sandybridge-power-model` for our AMD and Intel systems respectively).

 4. The `self-test` script should have populated all of the required assembler, test input and oracle output files needed by the optimization runs.

+   The only other requirements are the `bin/limit` script which should have been built my running `make` above, and the `foreman` script running in the `sh-runner` directory (also described above).
+Run the foreman script with a 30 second timeout as below from the sh-runner directory.

+        ./foreman 30

-Each benchmark requires a linker and flags (`-l` and `-f` options to the `optimize` executable).
+   Each benchmark requires that the linker and flags be specified (`-l` and `-f` options to the `optimize` executable).
 The values of these flags are stored in `etc/optimize-args`.